icqms/i-pi/pages/features.md

 ### Thermodynamic integrations

 Thermodynamic integrations are made easy with i-PI, through the connection of different sockets and the different weights one can assign to different forces.
-Possible to do harmonic (Debye model) to anharmonic integrations, or integrations between different kinds of potentials.
-Also, mass thermodynamic integrations easily done through the manual input of each atom's masses.
+It is possible to do harmonic (Debye model) to anharmonic integration, or integrations between different kinds of potentials.
+Also, quantum thermodynamic integrations relative to mass are easily done through the manual input of each atom's masses.

 **Main contributors:** Mariana Rossi, Michele Ceriotti
-**Theory/Implementation:**
+**Implementation:**
 M. Rossi, P. Gasparotto, M.Ceriotti *"Anharmonic and Quantum Fluctuations in Molecular Crystals: A First-Principles Study of the Stability of Paracetamol"*, Phys.
 Rev. Lett.
 117, 115702 (2016)
 DOI: [10.1103/PhysRevLett.117.115702](http://dx.doi.org/10.1103/PhysRevLett.117.115702) --- BIBTEX: [fetch](http://www.doi2bib.org/#/doi/10.1103/PhysRevLett.117.115702)